reixyz4/PoseTimer/README.md

 # PoseTimer
-An app built on the original PoseFinder app by Apple.
+An app that detects if you are sitting or standing and sets a timer to it.
 This app is able to:
 1. detect and count the number of people in frame and display on screen
 2. detect and count the number of people sitting or standing and display on screen